Performan: Gameplay

 After exploding a meca-stone, a gift item is spawned and after picking up the last gift before completing a stage, a "P" icon appears at the center of the playfield that turns into a colored ball.
-Collecting four colored balls in a row grants an extra live.
-After blowing up a meca-stone with enemies nearby, a ghost appears and after catching it, turns the players invincible for a brief time period to defeat enemies.
+Collecting four colored balls in a row grants an extra life.
+After blowing up a meca-stone with enemies nearby, a ghost appears and after catching it, the players turn invincible for a brief time period.

+Eliminating many enemies at once with an exploding meca-stone grants a determined number of points, which is crucial for achieving high scores.

 Development and release

 Performan was created by most of the same team that previously worked on several projects at Orca and Crux before both companies declared bankruptcy, after which a group of employees from the two gaming divisions would go on to form Toaplan and among them were composers Masahiro Yuge and Tatsuya Uemura, both of which recounted the project's development process and history between 1990 and 2012 through Japanese publications such as Gamest and Shooting Gameside.
 Both Yuge and Uemura stated that the game was designed by Kenichi Takano and that their development environment at the time of the title's creation was done in the bedroom of an apartment.
-Uemura worked on the sound design for the game while he still formed part of Crux developing Repulse, however Yuge later assumed the sound design duties after Uemura had a motorcycle accident during development, in addition to programming as well.
+Uemura worked on the sound design for the game while he still formed part of Crux developing Repulse, but Yuge later assumed the sound design duties after Uemura had a motorcycle accident during development, in addition to programming as well.
 Performan was released only in arcades across Japan by Data East in April 1985.
 Uemura stated that the reason why the company was not credited for the title was due to contractual arrangements with Data East.